-Depending on the length of your appointment to the University, there are a variety of both short-term and longer housing options available in the community.
+Depending on the length of your appointment to the University, there is a variety of both short-term and longer housing options available in the community.

 The United States does not have a national health insurance program.
 Although in many countries the government may provide free or very affordable health care for its citizens, individuals and families in the United States are responsible for these costs themselves.
 Health services in the United States can be extremely expensive without adequate insurance coverage.
 All J-1 Exchange Visitors and their J-2 dependents are required by federal regulations to have medical insurance for the entire period of their stay.

 Your academic appointment at UC Davis will determine what type of medical insurance coverage you have access to and is discussed in detail in the health insurance section.
 Scholars employed by UCD should ask their department if health insurance will be included as part of their compensation.
 Postdoctoral scholars, whether paid in the U.S. or not, should check with their department to see if they are eligible for postdoc insurance coverage.
 You are responsible for arranging it.
 For more information, please see J-1 Scholar Health Insurance.

 5. Check about a Social Security Number

 You will need to get a Social Security Card if:

 - You will be earning money in the U.S. and/or

 - You planning on getting a California driver's license or California identification (ID) card.

 You must wait 10 days after your arrival in the United States to apply.
 Please refer to the Social Security page for more information.